stacksgov/sips/sips/sip-021/sip-021-nakamoto.md

 However, there are several crucial differences that place the Nakamoto Stacks system in a separate category of blockchains from PoS:

-* Anyone can produce blocks in Stacks by pending BTC.
+* Anyone can produce blocks in Stacks by spending BTC.
 How they get their BTC is not important; all that matters is that they spend it  This is not true in PoS systems -- users must stake existing tokens to have a say in block production, which means that they must acquire them from existing stakers.
 This _de facto_